raspberrypi/picotool/README.md

     encrypt     Encrypt the program.
-    partition   Commands related to RP2350 Partition Tables. uf2         Commands related to UF2 creation and status. otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory. coprodis    Post-process coprocessor instructions in disassembly files. link        Link multiple binaries into one block loop. bdev        Commands related to embedded block devices.
+    partition   Commands related to RP2350 Partition Tables. uf2         Commands related to UF2 creation and status. otp         Commands related to the RP2350 OTP (One-Time-Programmable) memory. coprodis    Post-process coprocessor instructions in disassembly files. link        Link multiple binaries into one block loop. bdev        Commands related to embedded block devices.